 I soon chose not to come to many conclusions about my new life.
 I learned early that the best strategy when grieving such an excruciating loss is to take it easy.
 Take a deep breath.
 Take another breath.
 Keep going.
 Put one foot in front of the other.
 Get through this moment.
 Get through another moment.
 Don’t worry about the thoughts or advice or expectations of others.
 Do what you need to do in that moment.
 Rest.
 Cry.
 Yell.
 Grieve.
 But, most importantly, be gentle with yourself.

-(Read my blog - What I've Learned About Grief)
+(I wrote about this shortly after he passed away - What I've Learned About Grief)

 What became very clear to me was that I had to work hard at staying positive.
 I needed to keep taking steps forward, as Al wanted for me and I wanted for myself.